MandyYdnam/Robo_App/README.rst

 ALM Authentication Configuration
 --------------------------------
 This Application comes with ALM Authentication.
 By Default this is feature is disabled.
-To enable this feature, Download the source from the `GitHub`_ Update Following in constants.py
+To enable this feature, Select Options->Use ALM from the Options Menu.

-* USE_ALM = True
-* ALM_URI = "enter your alm uri"

-And Build the distribution from source.
-Once done, Install the newly build package.
+Note: In order it to work, Make sure you are setting ALM URL from Options->Preferences Menu.

 Usage
 --------------------------------